 A “toolbox’ of flexible support types coupled with robust design verification throughout construction.

-In surface and tunnel grouting to control the operational water leakage and ensure long term asset integrity.
+In surface and tunnel grouting to control operational water leakage and ensure long-term asset integrity.

-Advanced observational methods such as LiDAR scanning of exposed rock faces.
+Advanced observational methods such as LiDAR scanning and digital mapping of exposed rock faces to manage geological uncertainty during construction.

-3D modelling to proactively assess and reduce the risks of large-scale kinematic instability during the excavation.
+3D modelling to proactively assess and mitigate risks of large-scale kinematic instability during the excavation.

 OUTCOMES